Gratitude practice changed my life

 What is a gratitude practice?

 Gratitude practice involves regularly paying attention to the good around us, such as being around nature, meeting friends and time spent with family.
-It’s a feeling we can cultivate.
-So the more regularly we practice feeling grateful, the more aware we become of the good around us.

 Most of us take our lives for granted (a roof over our head, regular access to food, good health) and we forget to recognise it.
 Gratitude helps us remember this and all the other positives in life.